huntdatacenter/docs/docs/faq/transfer.md

 ### Do I need to encrypt data for external transfers?

-Yes, we think so, at least for personal information.
+Most likely.
 It is your responsibility to ensure that the data maintain its confidentiality during the transfer.
-Even when you use an encrypted transport layer, encrypted data is a good way to ensure that only the indented receiver are able to access your data.
-Read our [7z software](/working-in-your-lab/technical-tools/7z/#install-the-software) for how encrypt and compress files for large transfers.
-[Contact us](/contact) if you wonder if your your data needs to be encrypted as we are more than happy to help with evaluations.
+Even when you use an encrypted transport layer, encrypted data is a good way to ensure that only the indented receiver are able to access your data on the receiving end.
+Read our [7z guide](/working-in-your-lab/technical-tools/7z/#install-the-software) on how encrypt and compress files for large transfers.
+[Contact us](/contact) if you wonder if your your data needs to be encrypted or not.
+We are more than happy to help with evaluations.

 ### Can remote parties upload data to my lab?